It’s no surprise that the Tidal Basin is super crowded during cherry blossom season in Washington DC.

 The Yoshino cherry blossoms around Hains Point bloom at the same time as the Tidal Basin, around late March to early April.

 My favorite cherry blossom trees here are the kwanzan cherry blossoms that bloom about 2 weeks after the Yoshino.

 There is literally a forest of these trees planted in East Potomac Park and makes for the best photos.

 If you ever wanted to frolic in a forest of cherry blossoms in Washington D.C. this is the place to do it.

-Peak bloom for kwanzan cherry blossoms in DC near hains point is about 2 weeks after the main cherry blossoms around the Tidal Basin.
+Peak bloom for Kwanzan cherry blossoms in DC near Hains Point is about 2 weeks after the main cherry blossoms around the Tidal Basin.
+As of April 5, 2023 these flowers are starting to bloom and may hit peak bloom by the weekend with the warm temperatures we are experiencing!

 So if you happen to miss the Tidal Basin cherry blossoms then Hains Point is a great alternative.

-2. National Arboretum Cherry Blossoms in Washington DC
+2. United States National Arboretum Cherry Blossoms in Washington DC

-The National Arboretum has a large variety of cherry blossoms in Washington D.C. that bloom at different times.
+The U.S. National Arboretum has a large variety of cherry blossoms in Washington D.C. that bloom at different times.

 The trees here are absolutely gorgeous, especially the stunning willow cherry blossom trees.
-Because the space here is so large there are hardly any crowds so it’s perfect for social distancing.
+Because the space here is so large there are hardly any crowds so it’s perfect for pictures!

-The National Arboretum is open 8am – 5pm.
+The U.S. National Arboretum is open 8am – 5pm.
 In previous years the cherry blossoms at the National Arboretum bloomed about 1 week before the cherry blossoms around the Tidal Basin.

 If you are too early for the Yoshino cherry trees in DC then the National Arboretum is a great alternative.